 (2) An academic reference.
 Your referee should be someone who has taught you as part of your degree.
 References can be sent by post or e-mailed directly from the referee using her/his institutional e-mail address.
-Referees should comment on your academic ability as well as how you will benefit from and contribute to the Exeter Summer Programme.
+Referees should comment on your academic ability as well as how you will benefit from and contribute to ECSP.

 (3) A sample of graded written work.
 We will accept scanned .pdf copies uploaded with your application.
 The work should have been submitted and graded as part of your degree and include instructor comments.
 We are looking for evidence of your ability to express your ideas in written English.

 (4) A photo of yourself from the shoulders up which is a .jpg file, 300dpi, and 3 ½ x 4 ½ cm.
-Please upload this with your application.
+This must be uploaded with your application.

 (5) Proof of English language proficiency.
 This is only required for non-native English speakers studying at Universities whose language of instruction is not English.
 Please see the ‘English Language Requirement’ page.
 Scanned .pdf copies can by uploaded with your application.

-The Exeter Summer Programme postal address is: The Exeter Summer Programme C/O Linda Jennings, Turl Street, Oxford OX1 3DP, UK
+The Exeter Summer Programme postal address is: The Exeter Summer Programme C/O William Jensen, Exeter College, Turl Street, Oxford OX1 3DP, UK

 The Exeter Summer Programme e-mail address is: firstname.lastname@example.org

-By submitting your application you are confirming that you have read, understood and will abide by the Programme’s Terms and Conditions, Rules & Regulations and Codes of Conduct (see the Terms and Conditions page for copies of these documents).
+By submitting your application you are confirming that you have read, understood and will abide by ECSP’s Terms and Conditions, Rules & Regulations and Codes of Conduct (see the Safety, Emergency and Codes of Conduct section for copies of these documents).

 Before applying to the Programme, please make sure you have read our Terms and Conditions and that you understand the visa requirements.
-It is your responsibility to obtain the correct visa (see Terms and Conditions and Visa Information pages for more information).
+It is your responsibility to obtain the correct visa (see the Insurance and Visa Information section for more information).